-14. There shall be a Sub-Registrar of the Court at San sub-Fernando, to be appointed by the Governor, who shall have Registrar, San the custody of a duplicate seal of the Court for use at Fernando.
-San Fernando, and shall, in the absence of the Registrar, perform such duties in reference to proceedings at San Fernando as may be prescribed by rules of court, and, subject to such rules, such duties shall be analogous to the duties performed by the Registrar.
+Sub-Registrar, San Fernando.
+14. There shall be a Sub-Registrar of the Court at San Fernando, to be appointed by the Governor, who shall have the custody of a duplicate seal of the Court for use at San Fernando, and shall, in the absence of the Registrar, perform such duties in reference to proceedings at San Fernando as may be prescribed by rules of court, and, subject to such rules, such duties shall be analogous to the duties performed by the Registrar.
 Such Sub-Registrar shall receive such salary as the Governor, with the sanction of the Legislative Council, shall appoint.

-15. There shall be a Sub-Registrar of the Court in Tobago, Subto be appointed by the Governor, who shall have the Registrar, Tobago. custody of a duplicate seal of the Court for use in Tobago, and shall, subject to rules of court, in the absence of the Registrar, have such powers and perform such duties in reference to proceedings in Tobago as the Registrar of the Court has and performs in reference to proceedings in the Court of Trinidad.
+Sub-Registrar, Tobago.
+15. There shall be a Sub-Registrar of the Court in Tobago, to be appointed by the Governor, who shall have the custody of a duplicate seal of the Court for use in Tobago, and shall, subject to rules of court, in the absence of the Registrar, have such powers and perform such duties in reference to proceedings in Tobago as the Registrar of the Court has and performs in reference to proceedings in the Court in Trinidad.
 Such Sub-Registrar shall receive such salary as the Governor, with the sanction of the Legislative Council, shall appoint.

-16. Any act done or document signed by the Registrar common or any Sub-Registrar of the Court shall not be liable to powers of Registrars. objection on the ground that it ought to be done or signed by another of them.
+16. Any act done or document signed by the Registrar or Common any Sub-Registrar of the Court shall not be liable to objection Registrars. on the ground that it ought to be done or signed by another of them.

-17. The Registrar shall be Marshal of the Colony and Registrar to all perform all the duties have all the rights and powers be Marshal. shall perform all the duties, have all the rights and powers, and be subject to all the liabilities and obligations appertaining to the office at the commencement of this Ordinance.
+17. The Registrar shall be Marshal of the Colony and shall Registrar to perform all the duties, have all the rights and powers, and be subject to all the liabilities and obligations appertaining to that office at the commencement of this Ordinance.

-Deputy Marshals.
-18. The Deputy Registrar shall be Deputy Marshal of the Court at Port-of-Spain, and the Principal Officer in the Registry of the Court shall be the Second Deputy Marshal of the Court at Port-of-Spain; and the Sub-Registrars of San Fernando and Tobago shall be Deputy Marshals of the Court at San Fernando and Tobago respectively.
+18. The Deputy Registrar shall be Deputy Marshal of the Court at Port-of-Spain, and the Chief Clerk in the Registry of the Court shall be the Second Deputy Marshal of the Court at Port-of-Spain; and the Sub-Registrars of San Fernando and Tobago shall be Deputy Marshals of the Court at San Fernando and Tobago respectively.
 Such Deputy Marshals and Second Deputy Marshal shall, subject to rules of court, have all the powers and may perform all the duties of the Marshal.